MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

   - antrod
   - v-aangie
 ms.topic: conceptual
-ms.date: 03/11/2025
+ms.date: 04/29/2025
 ms.author: ashbhati
 ms.reviewer: angieandrews
 ---

 # Change the model version and settings

+This article explains how to change the model version and settings in the prompt builder.
+The model version and settings can affect the performance and behavior of the generative AI model.

 ## Model version

 You can change the model version by selecting **Model** at the top of the prompt builder.
-The dropdown menu allows you to select among the generative AI models, which generate the answer to your custom prompt.
+The dropdown menu allows you to select from the generative AI models that generate answers to your custom prompt.

-The default model as of November 2024 is GPT-4o mini (general availabile, or GA).
+The default model as of November 2024 is GPT-4o mini (general available, or GA).
 You can also use the more powerful GPT-4o model (GA), and o1 model (paid preview).
 The exact minor versions of these models might change.

-When you use prompts in Power Apps or Power Automate, they consume AI Builder credits.
-When you use prompts in Copilot Studio, they consume messages.
-To learn more, go to [AI Builder licensing and credit management](/ai-builder/credit-management).
+Using prompts in Power Apps or Power Automate consumes AI Builder credits, while using prompts in Copilot Studio consumes messages.
+Learn more in [AI Builder licensing and credit management](/ai-builder/credit-management).

 ### Models details